-- 3. Some jurisdictions are already at or below some or all of the targets, but the goal is for every jurisdiction across the province to reach the ACOL guidelines in all grade categories as quickly as possible. - 4.
+- 3. Some jurisdictions are already at or below some or all of the targets; however, the goal is for every jurisdiction across the province to reach the ACOL guidelines in all grade categories as quickly as possible. - 4.
 The commission recognizes that some classes will be above and some below the guidelines due to individual circumstances.
 Not every classroom will reflect the ACOL guidelines, as the class size averages are calculated at the jurisdiction level. - 5.
-School jurisdictions are required to provide by October 15, 2004, their three-year plan on how the ACOL guidelines will be met in their jurisdiction by 2006/2007.
-This information should be submitted to the School Finance Branch using form 04AL5.4 Jurisdiction Three-Year Class-Size Plan.
-Jurisdictions will be required to report annually through their Annual Education Results Report (AERR) on jurisdiction and school average class sizes by grade category (K-3, 4-6, 7-9, 10-12) and will be accountable for explaining whether or not the guidelines have been met.
+School jurisdictions are required to post on their Web site by January 15, purisdiction and school average class sizes for the current year by grade category (K-3, 4-6, 7-9, 10-12).
+They will be accountable for explaining whether or not the guidelines have been met by the 2006-2007 school year.